ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 9. Items dummy post route

+When you clicked that button, turns out Sinatra didn't know that ditty (i.e. you haven't defined `post '/' do ...etc...`), so let's teach it to Sinatra.
 Make an item _create_ route that prints the form data to the terminal and just sends back: "you posted. check your terminal."
 Try to post something and make sure your data looks right in the terminal.

 <details>